 A centuries old method of harvesting European (or any) spruce).
 Moon spruce is said to be stiffer and lighter due to following harvesting methods developed over centuries by loggers in response to superior traits of such woods noticed by luthiers and other woodworkers such as house builders.

-~ Bear Claw spruce is available at no extra charge.
+~ Bear Claw spruce is available in some species.

 Top choice is the most important element on an instrument.
 It is the soul, it is everything.
 All my tops are either Master grade or AAAA as standard and only the lightest, stiffest tops (and braces) are used on my instruments resulting in a truly responsive instrument.
 Hide glue is used for all top bracing as of 2014.